SzymonKubica/advent-of-code/README.md

 This repository contains my solutions for AoC for the past few years.
-The codebase is set up to allow for implementing solutions in different languages and then using a single executable in the root of this repo to execute them.
+The codebase is set up to allow for implementing solutions in different languages and then using a single executable in the root of this repository to execute them.

-## Structure of the Codebase
+## Project Structure

 The structure of the project is as follows:
 ```